 Running USA numbers indicate there are over 650 marathons, 1200 half marathons, and 2500 10Ks.
 These numbers don't even take into account the numerous 5Ks, triathlons, terrain-type races, and charity walks.

-During this explosion of growth, we have also been witness to an hightened sense of concern for runner safety and emergency preparedness.
-The International Institute of Race Medicine, which started out with a small group of medical professionals interested in addressing this problem, realized that we needed to match the industry's growth – an industry that goes well beyond the borders of the United States.
+During this explosion of growth, we have also been witness to an heightened sense of concern for runner safety and emergency preparedness.
+The International Institute for Race Medicine, which started out with a small group of medical professionals interested in addressing this problem, realized that we needed to match the industry's growth – an industry that goes well beyond the borders of the United States.